 We recognise that some pupils may not have suitable online access at home.
-We take the following approaches to support these pupils:
+We take the following approaches to support those pupils to access remote education:

 - ★ Where possible we will try to lend your child a laptop, Chromebook or tablet.
-We also have a small supply of dongles and access to SIMs data cards which we are able to provide on loan to support with Wi-Fi access. - ★ Our School Inclusion and Welfare Officer will be your first port of call for assistance and support with sourcing digital access at home.
+We also have a small supply of dongles and access to SIMs data cards which we are able to provide on loan to support with Wi-Fi access. - ★ Our School Inclusion and Welfare Officer will be your first port of call for assistance and to support with sourcing digital access at home.
 We have also set up a remote/home learning technology helpline email so that, if issues arise, they can be addressed promptly:

-Remote Learning Technology Support email: tech@halley.towerhamlets.sch.uk
+Remote Learning Technology Support email: tech@halley.towerhamlets.sch.uk about your child's learning at home.
+But parents and carers are also able to contact teachers directly with any learning concerns via the following class emails.

-★ For younger year groups, the School will continue to provide physical resources, such as reading books, high frequency words, phonics mats.
+- ★ For younger year groups, the school will continue to provide physical resources, such as reading books, high frequency words, phonics mats. - ★ Staff will continue to make regular telephone calls to discuss engagement and support